-The Nigerian seafood chowder is light, mildly spicy and creamy, very comforting.
-The beauty of this chowder lies in the cohesive blend of the clean taste of the fresh seafood.
-It is not masked by lots of herbs and spices.
+The Nigerian seafood chowder is light, mildly spicy, creamy and very comforting.
+The beauty of this chowder lies in the clean taste of the fresh seafood.
+Though similar to pepper soup, it is not overwhelmed by lots of herbs and spices.

-My seafood mix contained chunks of haddock, atlantic salmon, scallops and shrimp, but any combination of seafood can be used e.g a mix of different types fish (use mainly firm fleshed fish and go easy on oily fish because the flavour is usually really strong), mgbe (oysters), ngolo (water snails), squid (calamari), octopus, ofingo (clams) shrimps, crab, mussels, prawns, even snails.
+My seafood mix contained chunks of haddock, Atlantic salmon, scallops and shrimp, but any combination of seafood can be used.
+You can use a mix of different types fish, in which case, use mainly firm-fleshed fish also go easy on oily fish because the flavour is really strong.
+Also, Mgbe (oysters), Ngolo (water snails), squid (calamari), octopus, Ofingo (clams), shrimps, crab, mussels, prawns, even snails.

 250g mixed seafood chunks 1 small fresh tomato 1 medium carrot 1 medium irish potato or 1 small slice of yam 2 tablespoons vegetable oil 1 small onion (1/3 cup, chopped) 1 clove garlic, crushed 1/2 teaspoon ginger powder 1 scotch bonnet (fresh pepper) 2 seasoning cubes 2 teaspoons tomato puree (tomato paste) 4 or 5 scent leaves, chopped salt

 Place a dry pot over medium flame.
-Add vegetable oil, when hot, add onions and carrot, fry but do not color.
+Add vegetable oil, when hot, add onions and carrot, fry but do not colour.

-When onion is translucent, add garlic, ginger and finely chopped scotch bonnet.
+When onion is soft, add garlic, ginger and finely chopped scotch bonnet.